isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-fleas-in-the-yard/index.md

 How do you confirm if there are fleas in the yard?
 Well, if you suspect there are fleas in your yard, find out for sure by wearing a pair of white long socks and walking around the area.
 - Fleas like to hide, so you should examine a look at your socks (for fleas) after walked around in the yard.
 - Remember to seal the socks in a plastic bag and dispose of the package.
-**Some tips on how to treat the backyard and keep fleas off your lawn or yard include:�**
+**Some tips on how to treat the backyard and keep fleas off your lawn or yard include:**
 ## Step By Step: How to Treat Fleas in the Yard
 ### **Step 1: Use Yard Flea Pesticide**
 Fleas are mainly attracted to moist, dark areas so you'll need to use a pesticide like Wondercide yard flea spray, which will kill off the fleas., mosquitoes, and ticks.